-I’ve been dying to share this recipe for no-bake peanut butter energy bites with you because they’re healthy, easy, and delicious!
-They’re so simple that I have all of the ingredients in my dorm room already, and that’s saying something.
+I’m excited to share this recipe for no-bake peanut butter energy bites with you because they’re healthy, easy, and delicious!
+They’re so simple that I kept ALL of the ingredients for these bites in my dorm room back in college, and that’s saying something.

 In case you need some more convincing…

 • They taste like PEANUT BUTTER OATMEAL COOKIE DOUGH.
 But they also happen to be healthy.

 • You don’t have to use your oven or stove!
 When I first shared this energy bites recipe during my freshman year of college (way back in 2015!), my only kitchen access was a shared dorm kitchen down the fall.
 Thankfully, as of this update in 2020, I am no longer in college and I have a kitchen.
 But I still appreciate how simple these are to make!